rulewis/journey-optimizer.en/help/using/alerts.md

 ---
 title: Alerts in messages
-description: Learn how to check message content validation
+description: Learn how to check message content validation and troubleshoot
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: alerts in messages
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 33c1e60a-8581-4fe1-906e-704d5b6d4fb2
 ---
 # Alerts on your messages {#publish-manage-messages}